projectacrn/acrn-hypervisor/doc/contribute.rst

    By force pushing your update, your original pull request will be updated with your changes so you won't need to resubmit the pull request.

-   You can follow the same workflow for contributing to acrn-devicemodel.
+   You can follow the same workflow for contributing to acrn-devicemodel or acrn-documentation repos.

 Commit Guidelines